tower-rs/tower/guides/building-a-middleware-from-scratch.md

 1. First poll `self.response_future` and if its done return the response or error it resolved to.
 2. Otherwise poll `self.sleep` and if its done return an error.
-3. Since neither future is ready return `Poll::Pending`.
+3. If neither future is ready return `Poll::Pending`.

 We might try: